Skip to main content

 Definition

-A process evaluation (also called implementation or formative evaluation) assesses how a programme is being delivered.
+A process evaluation (also called implementation or formative evaluation) assesses how a program is being delivered.
 It examines whether activities are being implemented as planned, reaching the intended beneficiaries, at the intended quality, and with intended frequency.
-Process evaluation answers "Is the programme working as designed?" rather than "Is the programme creating results?"
+Process evaluation answers "Is the program working as designed?" rather than "Is the program creating results?"
 It focuses on understanding implementation fidelity, identifying barriers and facilitators, and generating learning to improve delivery.
 Process evaluations are typically conducted during implementation, often repeatedly at multiple points.

 Why It Matters